highlight/highlight/docs-content/sdk/client.md

         </aside>
         <aside className="parameter">
           <h5>inlineImages <code>boolean</code> <code>optional</code></h5>
           <p>Specifies whether to record image content.
 We default inlineImages to true on localhost and false on other domains.
-Inlined images perform better on inaccessible domains like localhost, but they can cause CORS errors.
+Inlined images that are otherwise only available on localhost can be sent to Highlight's servers and used in session replay; however, this can cause CORS errors.
 Explicitly set inlineImages to false to resolve CORS errors.</p>
         </aside>
       </article>
     </aside>